-Pupils are expected to complete all assessments on the date required.
-The only reason a pupil is to be absent for an assessment is because of illness or a justified absence (e.g. family bereavement).
+Students are expected to complete all assessments on the date required.
+The only reason a student is to be absent for an assessment is because of illness or a justified absence (e.g. family bereavement).
+Please note that not all approved leave is a justified absence.

-A pupil will be asked to bring either a parental/guardian note or a medical certificate to the Curriculum Leader or the Principal's Nominee.
+A student will be asked to bring either a parental/guardian note or a medical certificate to the Curriculum Leader and the Principal's Nominee.
 The Principal's Nominee will oversee the decision - whether an assessment opportunity is available or a 'not achieved grade' is applied.